 Another inspiration for me was the former guitarist for Steely Dan and the Doobie Brothers and columnist for Guitar Player Magazine, Jeff "Skunk" Baxter.
 Jeff is a guitarist and synthesist who, during the 1970s, embraced electronics, engineering, synthesis, and production, and sought to integrate all those disciplines.
 As he was writing his Guitar Player columns, he also began producing albums for other artists.
 One article described him as a "Poet, producer, reducer."
 His study of electronic devices for music led him deep into the world of the industrial and military electronics from which they sprang.
 As the intercontinental ballistic missile defense initiative began to develop, Jeff wrote a paper speculating on the possibilities of modifying the Aegis shipboard missle defense system to form the backbone of the Starwars system.
 That article was noticed by the right people.
 Soon after this Jeff virtually "disappeared" from sight, leaving many of us who followed him asking, "Whatever happened to Skunk?"
 Fifteen years later he resurfaced.
 He had spent the interim as a consultant to the Pentagon and the LAPD, working as an integration specialist and one of their "outside-the-box" thinkers in the war on terror.

 Both Tom and Jeff have worked in a "rennaisance man" sort of way to integrate the disciplines they are involved in.
 I loved to see the way they were comfortable and conversant in each of those disciplines, how they smoothly moved between them, and how they felt that this sort of flexibility and integration made them more productive.
-There have been a lot of sessions, recording tape, plug-ins, and water under the bridge, since 1980 when I dived into recording professionally.
-But that drive for integration and a love for each of the disciplines have been the energy that has propelled this site along for more than a decade.
+In my own life there have been a lot of sessions, recording tape, plug-ins, and water under the bridge since 1980 when I dived into recording professionally.
+But that drive for personal integration and a love for each of the disciplines have been the energy that has propelled this site along for more than fifteen years.

 So there you go, The Musician's Room's reason for existence: to help guitarists and musicians become conversant with the tools and thought processes involved in their art and to help them understand the tools and process of recording as well in order to communicate their music to their audience.
-As I play and record sessions I am always searching for and finding ways to accomplish what I am doing better and easier.
+As I play, record, and produce sessions I am always searching for and finding ways to accomplish what I am doing, better and easier.
 Hopefully I can contribute in some small way to helping others integrate their approach to music and recording at the same time.

 The Musician's Room, since 2001